Structure and Content

 All meals are provided for participants and faculty in Notre Dame’s South Dining Hall, which provides a range of delicious options for all tastes and dietary parameters.
-Other meals—including an informal opening gathering, the Sunday barbecue, and the closing banquet—are hosted at other campus and off-site venues.
+Other meals—including a Sunday barbecue and the closing banquet—are hosted at other campus venues.

 Participants are hosted in private rooms (with linens provided) in an air-conditioned dormitory on Notre Dame’s campus.
 Each floor of the dormitory has one communal bathroom for men and one communal bathroom for women that are located on separate wings of the floor, and most dormitories are equipped with a laundry room.
 During the summer, dormitories are operated by hall staff, who are available to assist with accommodation details.

 The Sunday of the Vita Institute is dedicated to social time and prayer to help foster a community spirit among the participants.
-The day will include Mass, brunch, a campus tour, and a social dinner event.
+The day will include Mass, a campus tour, and a social dinner event.

 It is our hope that Vita Institute alumni leave Notre Dame refreshed—intellectually, spiritually, and personally—and challenged to continue their important efforts to build a culture of life.
 To that end, daily Mass is offered for the Vita participants and faculty, and opportunities for confession and spiritual direction are available for those who wish to partake.
 The Notre Dame campus itself affords many opportunities for private reflection, whether through a visit to the Basilica of the Sacred Heart or ;grotto or a walk around the lakes.